abhishekghoshh/tmux-config/docs/git/intialization.md

 git remote
 ```

-How to see remote URLs in Git: </br>
+How to see remote URLs in Git: <br>
-You can see all remote repositories for your local repository with this command: </br>
+You can see all remote repositories for your local repository with this command: <br>
 ```
 git remote -v
 ```